abhishekarya1/Hash-Define-myNotes/content/java/excep.md

 Suppressed Exception(s) - NullPointerException ("bar") on `close()` method call after `try-with-resources`

 ### Lost Exceptions with finally
-Any exception thrown in `fianlly` block will hide every other prior exceptions.
+Any exception thrown in `finally` block will hide every other prior exceptions.
 This is a bad Java behaviour and exists only for backward compatibility.
 ```java
 class All implements AutoCloseable{
     public void close(){